Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 The game proceeds for as many rounds as were agreed upon- typically 12.
 Once all the rounds have been played, the player with the highest total score is the winner.

 # Dekiyaku
+Hachi-Hachi is notably slim on dekiyaku compared to other *Hana-Awase* fishing games.

 |Value (in *kan*)|Name of Yaku|Description|
 |:---:|:---:|:---:|